tmoon/terra-oracle/README.md

 1. For Dev setup, one can follow the [terra network validator setup](https://docs.terra.money/guide/validators#create-your-validator) and join the [soju-0008](https://github.com/terra-project/networks/tree/master/soju-0008) live testnet by staking some Luna obtained from the faucet
 2. Then run the CLI, optionally with `ENV=prod` e.g. simply `oracle fetch` or  `ENV=prod oracle fetch`

+Note: In the final implementation, we did not need any specific flags for dev and prod environment, as prod and dev setups (other than which terra network it connects to) are necessarily identical.

 ## Functionality, Implementation, and Mechanism
 In this section, we discuss how we implemented various functionalities of the oracle feeder.